 \section{Deep inside the horizon}

-The last domain in which it is possible to analytically solve the equations for the perturbations is when $k \gg \mathcal H$, i.e. deep inside the horizon.
-We shall neglect baryons in this calculation (this is imprecise and we shall see why numerically) and assume $\Phi = -\Psi$ (which is a good approximation, on the basis of the results of the previous section).
+The last domain in which it is possible to analytically solve the equations for the perturbations is when $k \gg \mathcal H$, i.e., deep inside the horizon.
+We shall neglect baryons in this calculation (this is imprecise, and we shall see why numerically) and assume $\Phi = -\Psi$ (which is a good approximation, based on the results of the previous section).